 There are many great neighborhoods and subdivisions to choose from in Mandeville with homes ranging in age from the late 1800s around the lakefront all the way up to brand new construction.
 Homes in Mandeville tend to move pretty fast due to the great schools, low crime rate, and close proximity to New Orleans.
 Homes range in price in Mandeville from below $150,000 up to well in the millions.

 - Median List Price $312.45k

 Great Schools Drive Real Estate Values

-Mandeville’s many blue ribbon public schools is a huge draw for people looking to buy a home on the Northshore.
+Mandeville’s many blue ribbon public schools are a huge draw for people looking to buy a home on the Northshore.
 With the cost of private schools in New Orleans being so expensive, the desirability of the Mandeville school system plays a large part in the strong real estate market and the overall demand for Mandeville housing.
-Mandeville’s public school children wind up as graduates of Mandeville High as a Skipper or Fontainebleau High Bulldog.

 Mandeville’s fantastic public school system is a huge draw for families all over southern Louisiana.
 Virtually all of the north shore public schools are very highly rated and compete favorably with expensive private schools on the south shore.

-With private school tuition climbing up to over 10,000 per year in some cases, moving to the north shore to take advantage of fantastic “free” public schools winds up being a wise financial decision for many who are considering relocating.
+With private school tuition climbing up to over $25,000 per year in some cases, moving to the North Shore to take advantage of fantastic “free” public schools winds up being a wise financial decision for many who are considering relocating.